 Of course what we talk about most, on this blog, is the critical role of a consistent, three-meals-a-day healthy diet.

 But there is much more that I do to maintain my health, besides eating good food.
-The steps I’m about to explain are some common practices from my own life.
-But it’s more: it’s observations of people late in life who are in optimal health—compared to most of their peers, whose main focus in life is surviving their many disease states.
+The steps I’m about to explain are some common practices from my own life, and they're also based on observations of people late in life who are in optimal health while most of their peers are just trying to survive their many disease states.

-Most of the practices on this list don’t even take much time, and they can be done while doing the dishes or driving in the car.
+Most of the practices on this list don’t take much time, and some can be done while washing the dishes or driving in the car.
 Many of them are more about emotional than physical health—but is there any differentiating them, really?

-Both my academic training, and my life experience, tells me that these 14 things are game-changers.
+Both my academic training and my life experience tell me that these 14 things are game-changers.
 Every single one is important.

-It changed my life.
-I’m more flexible now than I was as a teen.
-But yoga has done more for me than that.
+Yoga changed my life.
+I’m more flexible now than I was as a teen, but yoga has done more for me than that.
 It has helped me quiet my mind and tune in to the most elemental things: breathing, and just “being.”
-I have also seen improvements in spinal, joint, ligament flexibility and dexterity.
+I have also seen improvements in spinal, joint, and ligament flexibility and dexterity.

-Yoga opens energy meridians, improves brain function, decreases risk of injury, and elevates mood.
-It makes you feel youthful, more athletic, more sexual, and more joyous!
+It also makes you feel youthful, more athletic, more sexual, and more joyous!

 I don’t just do an hour-long yoga practice with an instructor, three times a week.
-I do it in airports and on airplanes, too.
-Just for a few minutes.
-I’m often upside down in an inversion, when I’m talking on the phone.
+Today, there are plenty of resources available to help you do yoga at home.
+I do it in airports and on airplanes, too, just for a few minutes at a time.
+I’m often upside down in an inversion when I’m talking on the phone.
 My work philosophy is: sit less, do yoga more.

 There are more ways than just yoga to connect your body, mind, and spirit, including Tai Chi, Pilates, meditation, and many other practices.
 My favorite, when I take the time and am willing to stand in a puddle of my own sweat for 90 minutes, is Bikram Yoga (“hot yoga”).
 You’ll never feel more amazing than you do after Bikram Yoga.

-If I am feeling troubled, I use a thought process to work through it.
-I remind myself, “It’s just a feeling and all feelings are temporary.”
-I dig, to find out out why I’m having the negative or intense feeling or thought.
+If I'm feeling troubled, I use a thought process to work through it.
+I remind myself, “It’s just a feeling, and all feelings are temporary.”
+I dig to find out why I’m having the negative or intense feeling or thought.
 I give it some space, sit with it if it’s demanding attention, without judgment.
 If I’m having trouble figuring it out, I talk with someone who knows me well, and they help me to decode it.

-(Check out episodes 6 and 7, of my Your High Vibration Life podcast, on How to Metabolize, Reframe, and Release Any Negative Emotion in 90 Seconds.)
+(Check out episodes 6 and 7 of the Your High Vibration Life podcast, on How to Metabolize, Reframe, and Release Any Negative Emotion in 90 Seconds.)